sebdah/scrapy-mongodb/README.md

 ==============
 MongoDB pipeline for Scrapy.
 This module supports both MongoDB in standalone setups and replica sets.
 This module will insert the items to MongoDB as soon as your spider finds data to extract.

+`scrapy-mongodb` can also buffer objects if you prefer to write chunks of data to MongoDB rather than one write per document.
+See the `MONGODB_BUFFER_DATA` option for details.

 Installation
 ------------
 Install via `pip`: